The Virtue of Temperance

 As we have seen, then, the terms “self-control” and “moderation” do not accurately reflect the meaning of temperance understood as a virtue.
 At the same time, the latter term doesn’t resonate with the modern ear.
 If anything, it might have a negative association with the Temperance Movement and Prohibition, about which we read with reference to the Washingtonians (a predecessor of AA) in Tradition 10 in the 12&12 (p.
 178).
 This probably accounts for AA avoiding the term.

-In this connection, we need to underscore the fact that the virtue, by whatever name we call it, is of absolutely no use in helping us to stop drinking.
+In this connection, we need to underscore the fact that the virtue, by whatever name we call it, is absolutely of no use in helping us to stop drinking.
 No virtue is.
 Ours is a threefold disease whose solution is a spiritual awakening.
 We can neither moderate nor control our drinking.
 That’s what makes us alcoholics as AA understands the term.
 What the virtue can do—what all the virtues can do—is to help us grow along spiritual lines so that we can stay stopped and make steady progress toward a full recovery and a meaningful sobriety.

 [Image: Marty M., first woman to gain long-term sobriety in AA and author of "Women Suffer Too," in Personal Stories section of Big Book.
 For audio of her story and Q&A about it, please click on links.
 For a biography, see Mrs. Marty Mann: The First Lady of Alcoholics Anonymous.]